 First, Sam is doing a great job saving and contributing to his company RRSP.
 I would suggest maxing out his company matching RRSP, then contributing the rest to a self directed RRSP.
 Assuming that I’m following the email correctly, his work RRSP balance should increase by about $10k per year due to contributions (assuming very little growth with fixed income).
 The work RRSP, combined with existing savings, and monthly savings should work out to be about $60,000 by the time Sam starts school (more if he saves his tax refunds).
 As a side note, a TFSA may be a good choice for savings in excess of the RRSP contributions.

 Now onto the withdrawals.
 As Sam mentioned, once he’s in school, he’ll have very little income thus the ability to withdraw from his RRSP while paying lower tax.
 One strategy he can consider as well is using the RRSP life long learning plan (LLP).
 That will enable Sam to withdraw up to $20k from his RRSP ($10k / year tax free) while in school.

 Another tax he’ll need to account for is the RRSP withdrawal withholding tax which is up to 30% on withdrawals greater than $15,000.
 He’ll however get most of it back when he files his income tax (providing he has no other income).
 Since he has to get a student/personal loan to make up for the shortfall, to reduce the potential tax hit, I would tap into the LLP first, then TFSA/other savings, student/personal loans then use the RRSP for any shortfall when school bills are due.

-That’s my two cents, do you have any suggestions for Sam?If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+That’s my two cents, do you have any suggestions for Sam?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).